A strongly performing Melbourne’s North will have positive flow-on effects for neighbouring regions and those further afield.

 Within our communities there are identified pockets of disadvantage along with limited employment access and choice.

-Proper investment will see the Region deliver on a range of housing affordability initiatives, both in growth areas and in-fill in established areas.
+Proper investment will see the Region deliver on a range of initiatives to support its growing community.